2025-2026 Curriculum

 Technical Theater 8

-Students learn skills necessary to build stage sets and props, basic sewing for costuming, create stage lighting, participate in designing of sets, props and costumes, and serve as the production crew for the middle school play/musical and additional middle school productions.
+In this course, students learn the skills necessary to construct stage sets and props, create simple costumes, develop stage lighting, and participate in the design of sets, props and costumes for the spring middle school production.

 Theater 8